Forfeitures in Qualified Plans: (i) Proposed Regulations; and (ii) Fiduciary Class Action Suits

 The Preamble gives an example that if there are $25,000 of forfeitures in a plan year, and the plan incurs only $10,000 in plan administrative expenses before the end of the 12-month period following the end of that plan year, there will be $15,000 of forfeitures that remain unused after the deadline established in these proposed regulations, and the plan would incur an operational qualification failure because forfeitures remain unused at the end of the 12-month period following the end of that plan year.

-Forfeitures in defined benefit plans may not be used to increase benefits to any employees under the plan but are instead are utilized as an actuarial gain that reduces future required employer contributions .
+Forfeitures in defined benefit plans may not be used to increase benefits to any employees under the plan but are instead utilized as an actuarial gain that reduces future required employer contributions .
 Code §401(a)(8) provides that a defined benefit plan will not be qualified unless the plan provides that forfeitures must not be applied to increase the benefits any employee would otherwise receive under the plan.
 The 2023 proposed regulations provide that for forfeitures in defined benefit plans the plan must provide that forfeitures may not be applied to increase the benefits any employee would otherwise receive under the plan, unless there is a plan termination or freeze of contributions the plan.
 Prop.
 Treas.
 Reg. §1.401-7(a).
 This rule is also in the original 1963 Treas.
 Reg. §1.401-7.
 [2]

 The proposed 2023 regulations provide that forfeitures in defined benefit plans may be used to reduce future contributions.
 Prop.
 Treas.
 Reg. §1.401-7(a).
-However, in contrast to the original 1963 regulations that defined contribution plan forfeitures must be used as soon as possible to reduce the employer’s contributions under the plan, the proposed 2023 regulations have removed this requirement because reasonable actuarial assumptions under the Internal Revenue Code already account for the forfeitures as an actuarial gain that reduces future required employer contributions.
+However, in contrast to the original 1963 regulations, which stated that defined contribution plan forfeitures must be used as soon as possible to reduce the employer’s contributions under the plan, the proposed 2023 regulations have removed this requirement because reasonable actuarial assumptions under the Internal Revenue Code already account for the forfeitures as an actuarial gain that reduces future required employer contributions.
 Instead, the proposed regulations provide that for defined benefit plans, the effect of forfeitures may be anticipated in determining the costs under the reasonable actuarial assumptions set forth in IRC §§430(h)(1), 431(c)(3) 433(c)(3).
 Prop.
 Treas.
 Reg. §1.401-7(a).
 As noted above, taxpayers may rely on these proposed regulations for periods preceding the effective date of the regulations.

 [2] The proposed regulations do not contemplate using forfeitures in defined benefit plans to offset plan expenses, because actuarial assumptions regarding future contributions already account for the forfeitures.